-Eligible programs must be:
+Eligible programs had to be:

 - A licensed family child care home (DCFH), group home (DCGH), center (DCCC), or license-exempt center-based or school-based program eligible to receive C4K benefits (DCEX); and

-- Currently open — or those that can verify that they will be reopening and serving children (children will be in attendance) within 30 days of submission of your application.
+- Currently open — or those that can verify that they will be reopening and serving children (children will be in attendance) within 30 days of submission of your application

 Can I apply if I have a pending application for a CT child care license?